infews/infews.github.io/source/articles/2024-08-03-gelsinger.html.md

 ## The Aftermath

 We totally killed!
 The crowd _loved_ us!
 We had the best reaction of the day.
-Instead of hinging on inside-to-the-team jokes that got a dozen laughs, we had a premise that was for the _whole_ audience - not just one team.
+Instead of hinging on inside-to-the-team jokes that got a dozen laughs, we had a premise that was for the _whole_ audience.
 We unified the new org under a now-more-familiar leader.
 We were ready to call caterers for a team party on our vacation day.

 But like all tragic stories, there was one skit left to go.